Bonnie and Clyde

 Bonnie Parker was born on October 1, 1910 in Rowena, Texas as the second of three children to Henry and Emma Parker.
 The family lived somewhat comfortably off Henry Parker's job as a bricklayer, but when he died unexpectedly in 1914, Emma Parker moved the family in with her mother in the small town of Cement City, Texas (now part of Dallas).

 From all accounts, Bonnie Parker was beautiful.
 She stood 4' 11" and weighed a mere 90 pounds.
 She did well in school and loved to write poetry.
 (Two poems that she wrote while on the run helped make her famous.)
 Bored with her average life, Bonnie dropped out of school at age 16 and married Roy Thornton.
 The marriage wasn't a happy one and Roy began to spend a lot of time away from home by 1927.
 Two years later, Roy was caught for robbery and sentenced to five years in prison.
 They never divorced.
+While Roy was away, Bonnie worked as a waitress; however, she was out of a job just as the Great Depression was really getting started at the end of 1929.

 Background of Clyde